 Existing conventional oil company data in the area consisted of mainly elderly Soviet-era geological maps, well logs and limited seismic data.
 The first phase of the Company's work on the area is focused on development of existing gas and oil deposits, and on an active exploration work programme with exploration drilling based on modern studies and with the first partial relinquishment due in 2015.
-The Company has completed a programme of geological and geophysical studies and the acquisition of 693 km of deep penetrating (> 6,000 m) 2D seismic data to map this potential, first regionally and then to detail drillable prospects at both pre and post-salt levels.
-More recently the Company completed a regional aerial graviometric survey based on both gravity and magnetic data using state-of-the-art equipment and technology.
-These data have further strengthened the Company's view that beneath the salt layer there may be large Jurassic reefal structure similar to the prolific fields in Turkmenistan.
-The Company is now tendering for a more detailed seismic survey over selected areas which show high potential for the drilling of its first deep sub-salt well in Tajikistan - where to date no well (the Company believes) has ever penetrated through the salt layer to explore for such prospects.
+The Company has completed a programme of geological and geophysical studies and the acquisition of 693 km of deep penetrating (> 6,000 m) 2D seismic data to map this potential, first regionally and then to detail drillable prospects at both pre and post-salt levels and recently completed a further 501 km.
+During 2011 a regional aerial graviometric survey based on both gravity and magnetic data using state-of-the-art equipment and technology was undertaken.
+These data have further strengthened the Company's view that beneath the salt layer there may be large Jurassic reefal structures similar to the prolific fields in Turkmenistan.